pomber/awesome-word-pairs/readme.md

 # Awesome Word Pairs

 > Opposite word pairs with the same number of letters, ideal for naming your variables.
+Here are a few examples, the entire list is in the `list.csv` file.

 |       Pair        | Related Words |
 | :---------------: | ------------- |